chaconnewu/awesome-augmented/awesomes/awesome-marionette.md

  </li>
  <li>
   <a href="http://cloudandcode.tumblr.com/post/98671637921/design-rules-in-a-backbone-marionette-app">
-   Design rules in a Backbone-Marionette App
+   Design Rules in a Backbone-Marionette App
   </a>
  </li>
  <li>